 Oaxaca Vacation Rentals

-We recommend booking Oaxaca vacation rentals through VRBO over Airbnb.
-They provide top quality rentals and fraud protection.
+We recommend booking Oaxaca vacation rentals through Vrbo over Airbnb.
+Vrbo provides top-quality private home rentals and fraud protection.
+Again, you need to book these at the very least 6 months in advance.

 - Oaxaca City Penthouse: 3 bedroom and 3 bathroom condo with incredible views and walking distance from the main square

-A Oaxaca Day of the Dead tour is a must for truly experiencing Mexico’s Day of the Dead celebrations.
-A local guide is essential for understanding everything that’s happening on Day of the Dead in Oaxaca (it’s a lot to take in!) because there’s a meaning behind every dance, costume, and even the number of steps on the altars.
+Taking a Oaxaca Day of the Dead tour is a must for truly experiencing Mexico’s Day of the Dead celebrations.
+The knowledgable local guide help you gain a better understanding of everything that’s happening on the Day of the Dead in Oaxaca (it’s a lot to take in!).
+You really do need a guide because there’s a meaning and symbolism behind every dance, costume, and even the number of steps on the altars.

-The most popular tour for observing a traditional Dia de Muertos celebration is this Day of the Dead tour to Xoxocotlán, which includes a guided tour of the cemetery and celebrations in the town of Xoxocotlan.
+- Day of the Dead Tour in Xoxocotlán: a guided tour of the cemetery and celebrations in the town of Xoxocotlan

-Oaxaca City Day of the Dead Night Tour with Guide: a guided tour to Jalatlaco and multiple cemeteries
+- Oaxaca City Day of the Dead Night Tour: a guided tour to Jalatlaco and multiple cemeteries

-Day of the Dead is a an annual event in Mexico that takes places across three days: October 31, November 1, and November 2.
+Day of the Dead is an annual event in Mexico that takes place across three days: October 31, November 1, and November 2.

 Day of the Dead is a sacred time when family members that have passed return to this world to visit their living relatives.